-- (a) In this section, "restraint means a program, code, device, or similar electronic or physical limitation the intended purpose of which is to restrict use of information. - (b) A party entitled to enforce a limitation on use of information which does not depend on a breach of contract by the other party may include a restraint in the information or a copy of it and use that restraint if:
+(a) In this section, "automatic restraint" means a program, code, device, or similar electronic or physical limitation the intended purpose of which is to restrict use of information.

+(b) A party entitled to enforce a limitation on use of information may include an automatic restraint in the information or a copy of it and use that restraint if:

-- (1) a term of the agreement authorizes use of the restraint; - (2) the restraint prevents a use that is inconsistent with the agreement or with informational rights that were not granted to the licensee; - (3) the restraint prevents use after expiration of the stated duration of the contract or a stated number of uses; or - (4) the restraint prevents use after the contract terminates, other than on expiration of a stated duration or number of uses, and the licensor gives reasonable notice to the licensee before further use is prevented. - (c) This section does not authorize a restraint that affirmatively prevents or makes impracticable a licensee's access to its own information or information of a third party, other than the licensor, if that information is in the licensee's possession and accessed without use of the licensor's information or informational rights. - (d) A party that includes or uses a restraint pursuant to subsection (b) or (c) is not liable for any loss caused by the use. - (e) This section does not preclude electronic replacement or disabling of an earlier copy of information by the licensor in connection with delivery of a new copy or version under an agreement electronically to replace or disable the earlier copy with an upgrade or other new information. - (f) This section does not authorize use of a restraint to enforce remedies in the event of breach of contract.
+(1) a term of the agreement authorizes use of the restraint;

+(2) the restraint prevents a use that is inconsistent with the agreement;

+(3) the restraint prevents use after expiration of the stated duration of the contract or a stated number of uses; or

+(4) the restraint prevents use after the contract terminates, other than on expiration of a stated duration or number of uses, and the licensor gives reasonable notice to the licensee before further use is prevented.

+(c) This section does not authorize an automatic restraint that affirmatively prevents or makes impracticable a licensee's access to its own information or information of a third party, other than the licensor, if that information is in the possession of the licensee or a third party and accessed without use of the licensor's information or informational rights.

+(d) A party that includes or uses an automatic restraint consistent with subsection (b) or(c) is not liable for any loss caused by the use of the automatic restraint.

+(e) This section does not preclude electronic replacement or disabling of an earlier copy of information by the licensor in connection with delivery of a new copy or version under an agreement to replace or disable the earlier copy by electronic means with an upgrade or other new information.

+(f) This section does not authorize use of an automatic restraint to enforce remedies in the event of breach of contract or of cancellation for breach.